-If the sun does melt the snow, which inevitably will happen, the meltwater can seep into your wood deck and create unattractive warping.
+If the sun does melt the snow, which inevitably will happen, the meltwater can seep into your wooden deck and create unattractive warping.

 While hairline cracks can be a normal part of your deck getting older, it’s still nice to protect it from these eyesores as long as you can.
 Warped boards, on the other hand, are quite undesirable, and can require much finesse to fix.

 Ice build up is just as much of an issue as snow build up.
 And, it’s also a safety risk for you and anyone else using the deck.
 So, be sure to remove ice build up when it begins to keep your deck free of water damage and to keep your household safe from slip and fall risks.